ccjeremylo/FinEng-in-IRFX/src/pybind_example/README.md

 # Using and setting up pybind

-Following content is adapted based on this [YouTube video](https://www.youtube.com/watch?v=H2wOlriHGmM)! <br />
-Ideally should automate the following into a shell script...

 ##  Setting up ```pybind11``` for the first time!

+The following content is adapted based on this [YouTube video](https://www.youtube.com/watch?v=H2wOlriHGmM)! <br />
+Ideally should automate the following into a shell script... <br />

 Git clone ```pybind11``` repo to the root of this repo
 ```